kytos/kytos/docs/admin/installing.rst

 .. code-block:: bash

-  $ pip install kytos kytos-utils
+  $ pip3 install kytos kytos-utils

 This will install the Kytos server and client, and also their dependencies, like the python-openflow library.